carlocardella/hogwarts-colors-for-vscode/README.md

 ## Credits

 - [tmTheme-Editor](https://github.com/aziz/tmTheme-Editor), for language samples
-- [Pottermore](https://www.pottermore.com), for ideas and guidelines about colors to use and their stories
+- [Pottermore](https://www.pottermore.com), for ideas and guidelines about colors to use and their meaning
     - [Colours](https://www.pottermore.com/writing-by-jk-rowling/colours)
     - [Red, green and shocking pink: the importance of wizarding world colours](https://www.pottermore.com/features/importance-of-wizarding-world-colours)
     - [How do you colour coordinate the wizarding world?](https://www.pottermore.com/features/Colour-coordinating-the-wizarding-world)